webpack/webpack.js.org/src/content/guides/typescript.md

 This will direct webpack to _enter_ through `./index.ts`, _load_ all `.ts` and `.tsx` files through the `ts-loader`, and _output_ a `bundle.js` file in our current directory.

-Now let's change the import of `lodash` in our `./index.ts` due to the fact that there is no default export present in `lodash` definitions.
+Now lets change the import of `lodash` in our `./index.ts` due to the fact that there is no default export present in `lodash` definitions.

 __./index.ts__